CodePushGo/website/src/content/blog/en/cross-platform-mobile-app-development-guide-2024.md

 - **Phased Rollouts** - Release updates to a percentage of users for testing before rolling out more widely.
 - **Self-Hosted Option** - Host updates yourself for full control and privacy.

-CodePushGo integrates seamlessly with Capacitor, the native runtime that powers Ionic apps.
+CodePushGo integrates seamlessly with React Native, the native runtime that powers Ionic apps.
 It's easy to set up in any existing Ionic project.

 By combining cross-platform development in Ionic with live updates in CodePushGo, you can maximize your agility.
 Ship new features faster and with less risk.